NFL: Are protests hurting its ratings?

 Are people turning away from the NFL?

-While Trump's tweets suggest people are losing interest in the NFL due to players protesting, former NFL player Usi Umenyiora says interest in the NFL is just as high as ever.
+While Trump's tweets suggest people are losing interest in the NFL due to players protesting, former NFL player Osi Umenyiora says interest in the NFL is just as high as ever.

-"That's going nowhere," Usi told Newsbeat.
+"That's going nowhere," he told Newsbeat.

 "The quality of the game, the quality of the product is too good, it has nothing to do with the taking the knee protest.